chicio/chicio.github.io/_posts/2018-01-31-blender-tutorial-1-user-interface.md

 ---

 *In this new series of post I will talk about learning to use Blender, the famous 3D computer graphics software.
-A series of tutorial for beginners (like me).*
+A series of tutorial for beginners/newbies (like me).*

 ---